tanoret/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKEDSourceSink.md

 When using near-wall treatment, we assume that the $\mu_t$ functor is computed by an object that performs near-wall treatment.
 Otherwise, the results obtained won't be physically correct.

+!alert note
+When anisotropy corrections is true, the kernel will calculate the TKE based on the anisotropy correction terms and not the full anisotropy tensor.
+For this case one kernel must be created regularly with turbulent viscosity and another with the aniostropy correction.
+Refer to TorchScriptTurbulentAnisotropyMaterial for explanation on the anisotropy seperation.

 !syntax parameters /FVKernels/INSFVTKEDSourceSink

 !syntax inputs /FVKernels/INSFVTKEDSourceSink